mwbowers/mwbowers.github.io/reference/datagate/datagate-client/delimiter.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | True if instances are not equal, False otherwise.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if the  instances are not equal; otherwise, false.

 ### char ToChar()

-Convert the Delimiter instance to a char value.
+Converts the value of this instance to a .

 ```cs
 char ToChar()